-The Civil Engineering and Management and Construction Management and Engineering (CEM/CME) programmes have chosen to embed the Education and Examination Regulations within the programme-specific part of the Student Charter on the basis of Article 7.59 of the Dutch Higher Education and Research Act (WHW).
-This document presents the rules (rights and obligations) of the programme and of students with regard to education and examinations.
+The Civil Engineering and Management and Construction Management and Engineering (CEM and CME) programmes have chosen to embed the Education and Examination Regulations within the programme-specific part of the Student Charter on the basis of Article 7.59 of the Dutch Higher Education and Research Act (WHW).
+This document contains rules and regulations for the CEM and CME Master's programmes of the Faculty of Engineering Technology of the University of Twente.
+It contains a description of the rights and obligations of the students on the one hand and the University of Twente on the other.
+The rules and regulations for the CEM and CME programmes are laid down in: